Cjenkin31/Planned-Projects/README.md

 ## Update discord bot to use openAI library
-- This would be taking the current bot I have and just updating it with openAI
+- This would be taking the current bot I have and just updating it with openAI [x] Added open AI support, also added elevenlabs support.
+This way I can have natural language spoken to the user over voice chat.

 ## Create a first game
 - This would either be something that has been done before or the concept is simple.
 As a first game it should be easy and simple and nothing complex.